What we believe at Life-everlasting

 - Following death, the body will be resurrected – either to judgement and everlasting punishment in hell or to everlasting life with God the Father.

 - Salvation from death (and eventually hell) can only be obtained by believing on the Lord Jesus Christ (Yeshua), who is the Messiah, the Son of God.
 This is because humans cannot pay or work for the sins they have committed – they are too sinful.
+God provides the means because of His grace toward all people.

 - A person believing on the Lord Jesus Christ is born again, or in other terms, regenerated, which is imparts new life.
 A person ‘born again’ cannot lose his or her salvation because the Holy Spirit from that time forth dwells within the born-again person and seals them against judgement.
 Furthermore, such a person is adopted as a child into God’s family – for this reason Christians refer to God as ‘Father’.

-- As a consequence of believing in the Lord Jesus Christ a person will repent of their sins through confession to him.
+- As a consequence of being born again a believer should repent of their sins through confession to God.
 Only the Holy Spirit provides the means to do this.
-Forgiveness of sins only comes from the Lord Jesus Christ – no man can do this.
+Forgiveness of sins only comes from the God – no man can do this.

-- Hell was prepared for Satan and his angels, but will be used for those that do not believe on the Lord Jesus Christ.
-Until that time the souls of those who have died, having rejected Jesus Christ, are in Hades; those who were born-again (i.e. saved by faith) are in Paradise.
+- Hell was prepared for Satan and his angels but will be used for all those that have not put their faith in God.
+Until that time the souls of nonbelievers who have died are in Hades; those who were born-again believers (i.e. saved by faith) are in Paradise.

 - Christ is the head of the Church – no person can substitute this.